 - 5.1 The invitation to the tournament is to be sent by FIB, according to the FIB Event Planning document.
-Playgrounds (rinks) and dates for the matches are to be attached to the invitation. - 5.2 Notification of participation must be sent to FIB, according to the FIB Event Planning document. - 5.3 A preliminary list stating 26 players plus referee(s)(supervisor) including names, passport (or national identity card) copies, dates of birth, domiciles and merits is to be sent to FIB General Secretary at the latest six weeks before the start of the tournament.
+Playgrounds (rinks) and dates for the matches are to be attached to the invitation. - 5.2 Notification of participation must be sent to FIB, according to the FIB Event Planning document. - 5.3 A preliminary list stating 26 players plus referee(s)(supervisor) including names, passport (or national identity card or certificate of citizenship issued by the relevant authority) copies, dates of birth, domiciles and merits is to be sent to FIB General Secretary at the latest six weeks before the start of the tournament.

 Of these 26 players, max.
 22 are fieldplayers and max.
 4 are goalkeepers.
 If any of the players are injured in the period between the preliminary list and the final list, these may be replaced.